wiyarmir/wiyarmir.github.io/_posts/2018-06-14-your-own-personal-heroku.md

 }
 ```

-Since I did create another task, I had to re-define what my main class is, so the JAR file can be run from the terminal.
-Not necessary if you are just using the output of the `shadowJar` task, it will pick whatever [the `application` plugin](https://docs.gradle.org/current/userguide/application_plugin.html) says.
+Since had a new task created, I had to define where my main class is.
+This way, the JAR file can be run from the terminal.
+This is not necessary if you are just using the output of the `shadowJar` task, it will pick whatever [the `application` plugin](https://docs.gradle.org/current/userguide/application_plugin.html) says.

-Note that the property `classifier` is what will be appended to your JAR file name, so in this case I would have `backend-0.0.1-release.jar` generated.
-Take a moment and test that running that JAR file runs your server.
+Note that the property `classifier` is what will be appended to your JAR file name, so in this case a file with the name `backend-0.0.1-release.jar` will be generated.
+Now, take a moment to test that, when running the JAR file, your server spins up.

 ## IKEA instructions, but for your PaaS

 Now we are able to build a shadow JAR that contains our dependencies, but is our service able to do so?
 Unless we want to commit our build output (please don't), we will have to tell our service how to reach that goal state.

-According to [the official Heroku docs](https://devcenter.heroku.com/articles/deploying-gradle-apps-on-heroku#overview) (and Herokuish follows them as expected), when it detects a Gradle project it will attempt to invoke one command for building it:
+According to [the official Heroku docs](https://devcenter.heroku.com/articles/deploying-gradle-apps-on-heroku#overview) (and Herokuish follows them as expected), when it detects a Gradle project, Heroku will attempt invoke one command:

 ```bash
 $ ./gradlew stage